 Forms & Applications

-The 2014 National Electrical Code and 2015 International Codes family were adopted and made effective on September 1, 2016.
+The 2021 International Codes family and the 2020 National Electric Code became effective on January 1, 2022.
 The Energy Conservation Code had the most impact with respect to more stringent requirements.
 The builder is now required to engage a certified 3rd party energy inspector and submit the two adopted energy forms by the NCTCOG:

 1. The Energy Compliance Path Form (PDF) is be required with submission of the residential permit and plan application;